Marine Control PCB: The Electronic Core Navigating Harsh Marine Environments

 Safety Architecture for Marine Navigation and Communication Systems

-- Perception Layer (Sensors):
+- Sensing Layer (Sensors):

 - Marine Radar PCB: Provides information on obstacles and surrounding vessels.

-- GPS/GNSS Receivers: Provide precise geographical location.
+- GPS/GNSS Receiver: Provides precise geographical location.

 - Multi-Beam Sonar: Detects underwater terrain and obstacles.